OpenFn/docs/docs/job-writing-guide.md

 It shouldn't be necessary to understand compilation in detail, but you should be aware that the code you write is not the code you run.

-If you're a Javascript developer, understanding some of these changes might help you better understand how OpenFn works.
+If you're a JavaScript developer, understanding some of these changes might help you better understand how OpenFn works.
 Using the CLI, you can run `openfn compile path/to/job.ja -a <adaptor-name>` to see compiled code.